nikban95/Who-tried-to-unlock-my-PC/README.md

 ### Who tried to unlock my PC

 #### What is it about?
+- It clicks the intruders photos who tried to access your system without your permission.
-On invalid login(wrong password), it clicks camera shots using webcam.
+- On invalid login(wrong password), it clicks camera shots using webcam.
-It works only on Linux based systems.
+- It works only on Linux based systems.

 #### Dependency:
 - avconv